harshnath29/IDETC-2025/README.md

-# IDETC 2025 Harshin Sanam
+# FinalProjectME396P
-Detect Warping on Cooperative 3D Prints Using OpenCV!
+Detect Warping on 3D Prints Using OpenCV!